Starr177/Coinbase-Scrapper/README.md

 # Coinbase-Scrapper
-A web scrapper used to scrape the top 10 coins on coin base and output the current prices.
+A web scrapper used to scrape the top 10 coins on Coin Base and output the current prices.